AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-45049-customer-attribute-is-required-setting-doesnt-work.md

 <u>Actual results</u>:

 * The attribute is required for the non-default website when creating a customer in Admin.
-* The attribute is not required for the non-default website when registering a customer on Storefront.
+* The attribute is not required for the non-default website when registering a customer on storefront.

 ## Apply the patch